Introducing The New Stanforth Pamira – Custom Extreme Adventure Bike

 A first impression review of the Stanforth Pamira

-The bike is designed for long-distance touring with loaded panniers or bikepacking set up.
+The bike is designed for long-distance touring with loaded panniers or a bikepacking setup.
 It’s called the Pamira after the Pamir Highway where the roads/tracks are particularly rough and where the Pamira would be in its element.

-Stanforth Bikes is a one-man company owned by Simon Stanforth, who designs the bikes – all his frames are handmade in England, mostly by the well known frame-builder Lee Cooper.
+Stanforth Bikes is a one-man company owned by Simon Stanforth, who designs the bikes.
+All his frames are handmade in England and are mostly made by the well-known frame-builder Lee Cooper.
 We interviewed Simon some months ago, you can have a look at the interview here.

 Stanforth already has an expedition touring model, the Kibo, which is actually the rig we are using for our journey through Europe and Africa, so why another model?
 Well, first of all this is a 700c touring bike, as opposite to the 26″ Kibo, but the difference of course doesn’t lay just here, let’s have a look more in-depth.